oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * Stored and managed by a Service Worker
 * Stored in memory only, in particular stored in a closure variable rather than an object property
 * Stored in LocalStorage, SessionStorage, or IndexedDB
-* Stored in an encrypted format using the WebCrypto API to encrypt and decrypt from storage
+* Stored in an encrypted format using the {{WebCrypto}} API to encrypt and decrypt from storage

 Cookies {#cookies}